 What is SUS?

-SUS was invented by John Brooke in 1986 and is a quick and dirty, but also a trusted way to measure the perceived usability of your website or app.
-It is a method of scoring the usability of any system.
-SUS can be used to measure the usability of websites, online stores, and online applications, but also for mobile phones, computing systems, software, call centers, and even phone directories.
+The System Usability Scale (SUS) was invented by John Brooke in 1986 and is a quick and dirty but trusted way to measure the perceived usability of your website or app.
+It can be used to rate the usability of any system: websites, online stores, and online applications, but also mobile phones, computing systems, software, call centers, and even phone directories.

 The SUS rating is a number from 0 to 100.
 The higher the SUS of your site, the easier it is to use.
-The SUS is derived from a ten questions questionnaire the users answer after completing a test.
+The SUS is derived from a 10-item questionnaire that users answer after completing a test.
 The answers are on a scale of 1 to 5, where one means that they disagree completely and five that they fully agree.

 - I think that I would like to use this system frequently.

 - I thought the system was easy to use.

 - I think that I would need the support of a technical person to be able to use this system.